RepoDevil/Himitsu-Website/src/getting-started/index.md

 Extensions can be manually installed through `.apk` files.

 ::: caution
-Himitsu will not provide resources for any unofficial extensions.
+Himitsu will not provide any support for unofficial extensions.
 Beware that any third-party repositories or extensions will have full access to the app and may contain malware.
 :::

 ## Additional setup